kogakure/website-hugo-stefanimhoff.de/app/content/articles/2020-04-18-apps-tools-services.md

 ### TinyCards 📱🌐

 [TinyCards](https://tinycards.duolingo.com/) is another cool, free app by Duolingo.
 It’s fun and easy to create flashcards.
 You can select out of hundreds or thousands of free decks or create your cards (private or public).
-I created this deck to learn the [seven basics of Japanese aesthetics](https://tinycards.duolingo.com/decks/8UTP9VRK/shibui-seven).
+I created this deck to learn the [Seven Principles of Japanese Aesthetics](https://tinycards.duolingo.com/decks/8UTP9VRK/shibui-seven).

 ### Drops 📱